davmac314/dinit/doc/linux/DINIT-AS-INIT.md

   arguments.
 - `rootfscheck` - via the `rootfscheck.sh` script, this service runs a filesystem check on the root filesystem (if it is marked dirty).
-The script runs "on the console" so that output is visible during boot, and is marked `starts-interruptible` and `skippable` so that pressing Ctrl+C can skip the check.
+The script runs "on the console" so that output is visible during boot, and is marked `start-interruptible` and `skippable` so that pressing Ctrl+C can skip the check.
 The default `start-timeout` of 60 seconds is overridden to 0 (no start timeout), since a filesystem check may take some time.
 If the filesystem check requires manual intervention, the user is prompted to enter the root password and a maintenance shell is spawned (once it is exited, the system is rebooted).
   The system is also rebooted if the filesystem check makes automatic changes that require it.
-- `rootrw` - one the root filesystem has been checked, it can be mounted read-write (the kernel normally mounts root as read-only).
+- `rootrw` - once the root filesystem has been checked, it can be mounted read-write (the kernel normally mounts root as read-only).
 - `auxfscheck` - runs fsck for the auxillary filesystems (apart from the root filesystem) which are needed for general system operation.
 Any filesystems listed in `/etc/fstab`